-\paragraph{Observing competing project descriptions has a small effect on the role of crowd signals.} Since many participants in experiment 2 perceived project descriptions to be an important factor in their decision to contribute to a project, we tested whether observing two project descriptions instead of one impact the effect of crowd signals on participants' choices.
-To investigate the extent to which observing two similar project descriptions affects the influence of crowd signals, we performed a Chi-squared test that determines whether distributions of participants' project selections by treatment condition (as shown in Table~\ref{tab:sel-overall}) differ between experiment 1 and 2.
-Our findings show that observing simultaneously two projects lowered the percentage of selecting high treatment condition projects in experiment 2 (52.4\%) compared to experiment 1 (56.5\%) across all project categories ($\chi^2(1,N=1197) = 11.97, p<0.01$).
-Therefore, basic competition between projects has a small effect ($\phi=0.099$) on crowd signals\footnote{ Phi $\phi$ is a measure of effect size (similar to the correlation coefficient $r$) for Chi-square tests $\chi^2$ and is defined by $\frac{\chi^2}{n}$.
-A value of 0.1 is considered a small effect, 0.3 a medium effect and 0.5 a large effect.}.
+We investigate the extent to which observing two similar project descriptions affects the influence of having heterogeneous contribution amounts and timing (high variation) as opposed to homogeneous contribution amounts and timing (low variation).
+To this end, we perform a Chi-squared test that determines whether distributions of participants' project selections by high vs low variation in crowd signals differ between Studies I and II.
+Our findings show that observing simultaneously two descriptions instead of one slightly lowered the percentage of participants' selecting the high variation condition in Study II (52.4\%) compared to Study I (56.5\%) across all project categories ($\chi^2(1,N=1197) = 11.97, p<0.01$).
+Therefore, basic competition between projects has a small effect ($\phi=0.099$) on crowd signals\footnote{Phi $\phi$ is a measure of effect size for Chi-square tests $\chi^2$ and is defined as $\frac{\chi^2}{n}$.
+A value of 0.1 is considered a small effect, 0.3 a medium effect, and 0.5 a large effect.}.